- Safety and Responsibility

 The pace, or speed, of a hike is a very subjective matter and difficult to describe or quantify.
 A description of fast or moderate may depend largely on the fitness level and experience of the individual.
 However, in an attempt to give potential participants at least a general idea of the expected pace of an outing, the leader may use the following terms or other language to describe that expected pace.

-- Moderate Pace: A steady but comfortable hiking pace for those in decent shape.
+- Moderate Pace: A steady hiking pace for those in decent shape.
 Regular short breaks, depending on the terrain.

-- Brisk Pace: A bit quicker than a moderate pace, with fewer and shorter breaks.
+- Brisk Pace: A quick pace, with fewer and shorter breaks.